Looking for support for your finance function? Book a time with an expert.

 Optimizing your cash conversion cycle requires a systematic approach targeting each component while maintaining operational effectiveness.
 The most successful improvement initiatives focus on high-impact areas where small changes generate significant cash flow benefits.

-Advanced demand forecasting reduces inventory holding periods while maintaining service levels.
-Implementing just-in-time inventory systems, vendor-managed inventory programs, and ABC analysis helps prioritize optimization efforts on high-value items.
-Technology solutions like automated reorder points and seasonal inventory planning prevent both stockouts and excess inventory accumulation.
+Start with the first step of the cycle.
+Demand forecasting helps reduce inventory holding periods and maintain the best service levels.
+Many companies implement just-in-time inventory systems, vendor-managed inventory programs, and ABC analysis to help prioritize optimization efforts on high-value items.
+There are also certain technology solutions, like automated reorder points and seasonal inventory planning prevent both stockouts and excess inventory accumulation.

 Extending payment terms requires careful supplier relationship management to avoid damaging partnerships or compromising quality.
 Negotiating early payment discounts provides flexibility to optimize cash flow timing based on current liquidity needs.
 Supplier financing programs and dynamic discounting platforms offer sophisticated tools for larger organizations.
 And don't forget about recovery—having a plan for when accounts payable optimization affects your percent recovery rates and overall financial performance.